 Federal Financial Aid Satisfactory Academic Progress Policy

 Students are required to meet minimum academic standards in order to retain eligibility for federal financial aid, which includes grants, loans and work study.
-This policy is in addition to the Academic Standing policy that all students must adhere.
+This policy is in addition to the Academic Standing Policy that all students must adhere.
+This policy is available online at RMU - Academic Policy and Procedures.
 At the end of every term, the Financial Aid Office will review students' academic records to ensure that they are meeting both of the following minimum standards required under federal regulations:

 - Students must earn 2/3 of all credits attempted.
 Under this policy, credits attempted include credits for courses in which a student has withdrawn.
 Credits earned will only be those credits for courses with grades of "A" through "D" and grade "P." No other grades will be considered credits earned, including "F," "W," "L," "N," "I," and "NG."
 However, "F," "W," "L," "N," "I," and "NG" grades are counted towards credits attempted.
 A student may also earn credit for a course only once (even if a checksheet requires a higher grade).

 Students who do not meet these minimum academic standards will be placed on financial aid warning.
-Students can receive financial aid while on financial aid warning, but must achieve the minimum standards prior to the completion of the next term.
+They will be notified through their RMU email address of the warning status.
+Students can receive financial aid while on financial aid warning, but must achieve the minimum standards prior to the completion of the next term they are enrolled.
 If a student on financial aid warning does not meet the minimum academic standards at the end of the following term, the student will be placed on financial aid suspension.
+Notification will be sent to the students RMU email of the suspension status.
+Appeal information is included in the email that they receive.
 Students cannot receive any federal financial aid, including grants, loans or work study, while on financial aid suspension.
 Financial aid suspension can only be lifted after a student has met the minimum standards listed above.
 This will require a student to enroll for courses at his own cost if the student remains in good academic standing according to the Academic Services guidelines.